-Read more about Catie!
+Read on to learn more about Catie!

 Why did you decide to apply to PetRelocation initially?

-I also was tired of being one person out of hundreds or thousands at a large corporate company, and I wanted to work for a smaller company where I could be involved in more of the decisions that affect my day-to-day and the company in general.
-I love that we all sit in the same room -- including our CEO!
-Everyone is so accessible here, and it is much more of a cohesive team than I've ever experienced.
+I had been in corporate sales at various companies for several years.
+I was tired of being one person out of hundreds or thousands at a large corporate company, and I wanted to work for a smaller company where I could be involved in more of the decisions that affect my day-to-day and the company in general.
+A former co-worker started working at PetRelocation and kept talking about how much she loved the company.
+So, I knew I wanted to apply!

 What was your interview experience like?